cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -table-manager.retention-deletes-enabled
 [retention_deletes_enabled: <boolean> | default = false]

 # Tables older than this retention period are deleted.
-Note: This setting is
+Must be either 0
+# (disabled) or a multiple of 24h.
+When enabled, be aware this setting is
-# destructive to data!(default: 0, which disables deletion)
+# destructive to data!
 # CLI flag: -table-manager.retention-period
 [retention_period: <duration> | default = 0s]